 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 Rush Lake is an IBA located west of Oshkosh in Winnebago County.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

-University of Wisconsin Oshkosh Grounds Manager working with a Winnebago Audubon member continues to maintain and add additional native prairie plantings and other natural landscaping on the campus.
+University of Wisconsin Oshkosh Grounds Manager working with a Winnebago Audubon member (Anita Carpenter) continues to maintain and add additional native prairie plantings and other natural landscaping on the campus.
 In 2017 they erected 10 Wren and Tree Swallow houses and 3 Wood Duck houses.
 They also added a brush pile which was used by many birds!
 In 2018, they erected 5 additional Wren/Tree Swallow/Bluebird houses plus continue to add and maintain rain gardens and other native plantings.